 The analog prototype with 100% local materials.

-I decided to have exercises consist of translating full sentences from Swahili to prompt students to speak in English (a good intention based on the context, but not the right approach).
-Past and future tenses were a focus of the content.
+Background research involved casual conversations upon arriving, then I took some initial ideas and ran with them.
+I decided to have exercises consist of translating full sentences from Swahili to prompt students to speak in English.
+Past and future tenses were a focus of the content based on teacher feedback.

 In hindsight, I would come to realize that much more involvement and collaboration with teachers on the educational content would be necessary, an obvious oversight (due to feeling the pressure of time) I now see with more experience.
 More on this later.